What does O & M mean?

 O&M Manual Template

 You can check out a template for an O&M Manual here.
 Then, you only need to compile all the documents.
 If you’re in the UK, you can also check operating procedures and maintenance procedures at the HSE.
-Plus, if you’re using a CMMS, you can generate asset registries and schedules from there.
+Plus, if you’re using a CMMS or an Intelligent Maintenance Management Platform (IMMP), you can generate asset registries and schedules from there.